DNA Policy Jun 2017

 (published 25th May 2018)

-This privacy notice here explains why our practice collects information about you and how that information may be used and shared.
+This privacy notice here (PDF, 47KB) explains why our practice collects information about you and how that information may be used and shared.

 The employees and partners of the practice use electronic and paper records to create and maintain an in-depth history of your NHS medical care at the practice and elsewhere, to help ensure you receive the best possible healthcare.
 Anyone who accesses your data within the practice can only do so using a ‘smartcard’ that identifies him/her and what he/she accessed.